distillpub/post--multimodal/src/paper.md

 Typographic Attacks
 </h2>

 As we’ve seen, CLIP is full of multimodal neurons which respond to both images and text for a given concept.
-Given how strongly these neurons react to text, we wonder: can we perform a kind of non-programmatic adversarial attack – a *typographic attack* – using just a marker and an English word?
+Given how strongly these neurons react to text, we wonder: can we perform a kind of non-programmatic adversarial attack – a *typographic attack* – simply using handwriting?

 To test this hypothesis, we took several common items and deliberately mislabeled them.
 We then observed how this affects ImageNet classifications (discussed <a href="imagenet-challenge">earlier</a>).
 These attacks often change the image’s classification.